geudde/attic-chest/pages/04.season-3/04.meeting-32/03.edward/docs.md

 Lord Edward cried aloud, “Sir Morcar!
 I once did save your life,
 And now for this good service done,
-You’d tine me of my Wife!”
+You’d tine me of my wife!”

 Sir Morcar said, “I am not come here
 Sure to be shrived by thee!